DocNow/dnflow-ansible/README.md

 sudo start docnow
 ```

-Then point your URL to the AWS location above
+Then point your URL to the IP address provided above.

 Current maintainers: